NerdNu/mkgroups/README.md

 ------------

-`mkgroups` takes as input one or more YAML files (with the suffix `.yml`) called _modules_ in the same directory, that together define groups and permissions for a single world.
+`mkgroups` takes as input one or more YAML files (with the suffix `.yml`) called _modules_, in the same directory, that together define groups and permissions for a single world.

 Modules can contain one or more top level maps with the name `groups`, `weights` and `permissions`. `mkgroups` will show a warning message if there are other, unexpected keys in the YAML.

+There are no distinguished file names; any module file can contain any combination of `groups`, `weights` and `permissions` maps that you desire.

 ### Groups Map